 Ion chromatography (IC), is an analytical technique used to identify the molecular make-up of materials.
 Ion chromatography has become an important analytical methodology in pharmaceuticals, environmental quality analysis, and industrial inorganic and organic contaminant analysis.
-HPIC (High Performance Ion Chromatography) offers efficient way of contaminant analysis.
+HPIC (High Performance Ion Chromatography) offers an efficient way of contaminant analysis.
 It offers the environmental, industrial, biological, pharmaceutical, chemical and food sectors a simple, fast and accurate materials analysis technique with applications that range from quality control to environmental analysis.

-Advantages to Ion Chromatography
+Advantages of Ion Chromatography

 Ion chromatography is a versatile analytical technique that provides a quality control and cleanliness testing option for manufacturers in many industries.
 It is a highly-sensitive, high selectivity, high speed and accurate material analysis technique that detects both organic acids and inorganic ionic contamination.
 Ionic contaminants, such as chlorine, sulfates, phosphates and ammonia, are typically residues left behind during the manufacturing process, and can lead to product failure or malfunction.

 - Quality Control & Product Cleanliness